nstockton/mushclient-mume/README.md

 ### Communication
 Log and review communication channels.
 #### Aliases
+* gt [text]  -  An alias for the '_gtell' command when using MMapper.
 * pl [text|number]  -  Review the log for the pray channel.
 If a string is passed to the alias, search the log for that text.
 If a number is passed, Print that many lines from the end of the log.
 If no argument is given, print the last 20 lines from the log.
 * nl [text|number]  -  Review the log for the narrate channel.
 If a string is passed to the alias, search the log for that text.
 If a number is passed, Print that many lines from the end of the log.
 If no argument is given, print the last 20 lines from the log.
 * sl [text|number]  -  Review the log for the say channel.
 If a string is passed to the alias, search the log for that text.
 If a number is passed, Print that many lines from the end of the log.
 If no argument is given, print the last 20 lines from the log.